marielimgd/fractol/README.md

-# fractol
+# fractal

-Fract-ol is a project from 42 School that explores fractol generation using the MiniLibX graphical library.
-The goal is to render beautiful fractols such as the Mandelbrot and Julia sets, allowing user interaction to zoom, move, and modify the fractols dynamically.
+Fract-ol is a project from 42 School that explores fractal generation using the MiniLibX graphical library.
+The goal is to render beautiful fractals such as the Mandelbrot and Julia sets, allowing user interaction to zoom, move, and modify the fractals dynamically.